 5. Insulate the Goat Cabin

 We had a canvas tarp that we used to cover the walls in the barn.
 This worked for a while as a great wind blocker.

 However, we got a baby billy goat a few months after we purchased our girls.
 He is still one of the nicest goats and also a great protector for our girls.

 Well, baby billy goats don’t stay babies, and he now has a huge set of horns.
 He likes to lay up in the loft bed and look out of the barn, and I guess the canvas walls were blocking his view.

 So he used his horns to remove the canvas, and we stopped bothering putting it back.
 The goats seem warm and our boy is happy.

-But if you’d like to insulate your walls, nailing an old tarp up over the walls should do the trick.
-We also put straw in the bottom of the cabin so they have something between them and the ground.
-Our goats usually all three sleep on the loft bed.
+Even so, if you’d like to insulate your walls, nailing an old tarp up over the walls should do the trick.
+We also put a straw at the bottom of the cabin so they have something between them and the ground.
+Our goats usually all 3 sleep on the loft bed.

-However, when they kid, the mama usually sleeps on the ground with the babies while they are young under the bed.
+However, when they kid, the mama usually sleeps on the ground under the bed with the babies.
 Unless both girls kid at the same time and then both girls snuggle under the bed with their babies, while our male sleeps on top guarding them.